Year 5

 Reading

-This half term, reading will focused on Pollution: a look behind the scenes.
 As part of this unit we will be making predictions about the text from details stated and implied.
 We will explore the meaning of words and clarifying vocabulary in the text.
 We will ask and answer our own questions about the text, and make inferences from what we have read.

 Maths

-This half term we will also be focusing on knowing and remembering our Key Instant Recall Facts (KIRFs) for Summer.
-Please click on the links below for Year 5 Summer KIRFs that will support your child calculating with square numbers and their square roots.
+We will also be focusing on knowing and remembering our Key Instant Recall Facts (KIRFs) for Summer 2.
+Please click on the links below for Year 5 Summer KIRFs that will support your child calculating with factor pairs of numbers.
 The online games, HIT THE BUTTON and DAILY TEN, will also support your child with this.

 If you have any questions about these areas of Maths please don’t hesitate to come and speak to us.